shrikadam/sam6d-ipd/README.md

 # SAM6D_lean
-SAM6D but simple and lightweight
+SAM6D but simple and lightweight for 6D detection task on IPD dataset from BOP benchmark